Doubly Robust Crowdsourcing: Problem Setup

 the expectation of the ideal world score function \eqref{eq:IW_score}, rescaled by $1/m$.
 In the above, the expectation is taken over the randomness in worker's annotation.
-For example, if we select each worker independently with probability $\pi$, then the approach used in \eqref{eq:score_ds} and \eqref{eq:score_mv} would be an unbiased estimate of $v^x(y)$ defined using DS and MV respectively, if we rescale them by a factor of $\pi^{-1}$.
-The remainder of the paper will be about designing estimators of $v^x(y)$ that achieves accurate label-inference at a low cost and their corresponding theory and experiments.
+For example, if we select each worker independently with probability $\pi$, then the approach used in \eqref{eq:score_ds} and \eqref{eq:score_mv} would be an unbiased estimate of $v^x(y)$, if we rescale them by a factor of $\pi^{-1}$.